Please use the contact section below.

 Departments must develop annual fiscal year operating budgets for current, non-sponsored funds.
 Responsible financial management results in annual operating budgets that:

 - are balanced (planned uses fully supported by identified resources)

 - reflect decisions made during the annual budget development process

-- identify annual financial plans for all applicable funds
+- identify annual financial plans by chartstring

 - include all anticipated resources and planned uses for the resources

 Units must finalize and enter their budgets into the University financial system before the fiscal year begins.

 Budgeted deficits at the Resource Responsibility Center (RRC) level should be avoided if possible.
 Any anticipated deficits at the RRC level or Fund-Z DeptID combination levels must be reviewed with the University Budget Office before being incorporated into the final budget.

 The Board of Regents has final approval authority for the current operating budget.